-The color search is actually very useful.
-Especially when you're in need of an image that fits a color theme.
-Not only can you pick your color from the color picker tool, but if you have a specific hex value you can type it in.
+The color search can be very useful when you're in need of an image that fits a color theme.
+Not only can you pick your color from the color selector tool, but if you have a specific hex value you can type it in.

-If you're looking for an image that falls within a certain color profile, select your color from the color picker and click "Apply".
+If you're looking for an image that falls within a certain color profile, select your color from the color selector and click "Apply."

-Choose CopySpace if you have a specific section in mind where the text should appear.
-This useful feature allows you to search for images that have empty space for copy exactly where you want it.
-First highlight the 3x3 CopySpace grid where your text will appear and then click on "Apply".
+Choose the CopySpace feature if you have a specific section of the image in mind where you want to add text.
+This allows you to search for images that have empty space for copy exactly where you want it.
+Just highlight the 3x3 CopySpace grid where your text will appear and then click "Apply."

-Time is money right?
-So if you’re a designer with a giant monitor, take advantage of your visual real-estate and change "Per Page" from 50 to 200.
-It may take time to get used to all the extra results.
-However, fewer next page clicks definitely makes searching much quicker.
+Time is money, right?
+So if you’re a designer with a giant monitor, take advantage of your visual real estate and change "Per Page" from 50 to 200, at the bottom of the search results page.
+It may take time to get used to all the extra results, however, fewer next-page clicks definitely makes searching much quicker.

-Feeling lucky?
-I know I am.
 I like to start searches simple.
 Enter 1 or 2 general keywords for your search and see what comes up on the first page.
 Totally not what you had in mind?
-Try a synonym as a keyword; for example, try "retro" instead "old school."
+Try a synonym as a keyword.
+For example, try "retro" instead "old school."
 Once the page results are going in the right direction, narrow your results even further by adding more keywords in the left column.

 Oh no!
 Did you add too many keywords?
 Remember you can always remove keywords from your Current Search by hitting the teal X. Happy hunting!